I’m in a long-term, heterosexual relationship. That means a few things.

 Plus, she likes football and beer, so there’s that.
 Might wanna look into upgrading that part of your relationship before you launch into a full-scale home renovation.

 By the way, what the hell is a bonus room?
 You’re buying the house, and you’ve undoubtedly walked through it once or twice.
 The room is not a surprise.
-It’s not like you’re going to open a closet door and it turns out it’s an entrance to Narnia.
+It’s not like you’re going to open a closet door that turns out to be an entrance to Narnia.

 5. The woman is in charge in every family.